 Campaign benchmarks confirm scalability.
 The Stake x Kick campaign generated 1.2 million registrations and a 340% ROI in one month, according to EGR Marketing.
 In contrast, micro-influencer campaigns deliver ~30% lower CPA due to higher audience trust, according to SBC Latin America insights.

-Together, these constraints shape influencer marketing into a performance channel where reach, trust, and compliance requirements must align with measurable ROI.
+Together, these constraints shape influencer marketing into a performance channel where reach, trust, and traffic-quality requirements must align with measurable ROI.

-Compliance in Tier‑1 markets has shifted from a formal requirement to an operational constraint that directly affects traffic, payouts, and scalability.
+Operational standards in Tier-1 markets have shifted from a formal requirement to an operational constraint that directly affects traffic, payouts, and scalability.
 In 2026, stricter market standards require affiliates to align their content, data practices, and traffic sources.

 Platforms no longer just filter non-compliant traffic — they remove it at scale.
-Enforcement actions now affect indexing, partnerships, and payouts simultaneously, making compliance a prerequisite for maintaining traffic continuity and revenue stability.
+Enforcement actions now affect indexing, partnerships, and payouts simultaneously, making operational standards a prerequisite for maintaining traffic continuity and revenue stability.

 Bogdan T